aws-samples/amazon-live-translation-polly-transcribe/README.md

     - AmazonTranscribeFullAccess
     - AmazonPollyFullAccess
 5. AWS CLI

-5. Run aws confgure incommand prompt to configure the aws cli with the previously mentioned IAM user secret and access keys.
-When running the python script, the aws python library boto3 will look for these necessary security parameters and authorize/authenticate your aws api calls.
+6. Run AWS configure in command prompt to configure the AWS cli with the previously mentioned IAM user secret and access keys.
+When running the python script, the AWS python library boto3 will look for these necessary security parameters and authorize/authenticate your AWS api calls.

 ### Steps to run the bot: